 In this way, inner child work creates a strong bond with and love of self, a desire to respect and honor the inner child— your core needs and authentic personal boundaries—and prioritizes your holistic health and serenity over all things.
 When this is internalized through the work, relapse is no longer an option or a necessity.

 If you are wanting to learn more about inner child work or you wish to begin the work, there are many books and online resources on the subject.
-More importantly, there are counselors and life coaches who offer or even specialize in the process.
+More importantly, there are therapists and life coaches who offer or even specialize in the process.

 Remember, you have the right to advocate for yourself and request the specific help you need.
 So, don’t be intimidated by the professionals.
 It’s your recovery.
 Make it your own.